alargam/Super-Resolution-Generative-Adversarial-Networks-SRGAN-/README.md

 ```
 python split_dataset.py
 ```
-This would create two files in the directory called `train_images.pkl` and `val_images.pkl` which would store the paths to train and validation split of images
+This would create two files called `train_images.pkl` and `val_images.pkl` which would store the paths to train and validation split of images

 &nbsp;